2020 Internship Opportunities

 Recreation Intern: Assists in planning, developing, organizing, implementing, and promoting recreation and aquatic programs; assisting with grant applications; and organizing meetings to solicit community feedback.

-Turf Maintenance Intern: Performs a variety of grounds-maintenance work for the beautification of City parks and cemetery locations.
+Turf and Ornamental Intern: Performs a variety of grounds-maintenance work for the beautification of City parks and cemetery locations.

 Public Works Department